Examples in the entropy theory of countable group actions: Preliminaries

 \begin{remark} Mal'cev proved that all finitely generated linear groups are residually finite \cite{malcev-1940} and therefore they are sofic.
 Because soficity is preserved under direct limits it follows that all countable linear groups are sofic. \end{remark}

-At the time of this writing, it is an open problem whether all countable groups are sofic.
-However the soficity of the following groups is unknown: free Burnside groups (this was pointed out by Benjy Weiss \cite{weiss-2000}), Tarski monsters, $SL(3,\Z) *_{F_1=F_2} SL(3,\Z)$ is sofic where $F_1,F_2\le SL(3,\Z)$ are isomorphic non-abelian free groups, and the Burger-Mozes groups from \cite{MR1446574, MR1839489}.
+It is open whether all countable groups are sofic.
+However the soficity of the following groups is unknown: free Burnside groups (this was pointed out by Benjy Weiss \cite{weiss-2000}), Tarski monsters, $SL(3,\Z) *_{F_1=F_2} SL(3,\Z)$ where $F_1,F_2\le SL(3,\Z)$ are isomorphic non-abelian free groups, and the Burger-Mozes groups from \cite{MR1446574, MR1839489}.
 On the other hand, A. Thom constructed a non-residually finite property (T) sofic group \cite{thom-examples} and Y. de Cornulier constructed a sofic group that is not a limit of amenable groups in the space of marked groups \cite{cornulier-sofic-2011}.
 Elek and Szabo show that there exists a non-amenable simple sofic group \cite{elek-szabo-2005}.
 There are several recent surveys on sofic groups \cite{pestov-sofic-survey, pestov-kwiatkowska, capraro-lupini}.